eldun/eldun.github.io/_posts/clap/2022-10-20-clap-plugins-part-one.md

 > - Very easy to interact with

+---
 ##### The Makefile
 You may have noticed that a single `.clap` file contains two plugins.
 You can step through the [makefile](https://github.com/schwaaa/clap-imgui/blob/main/build/lin/Makefile) to see how this happens(and here's a [makefile refresher](https://www.cs.colby.edu/maxwell/courses/tutorials/maketutor/), if you're in need), and how we end up with our plugins from dozens of source files.
 The most important line is where the actual compilation takes place (line 57).

+---
 ### Closing Thoughts
-Creating audio plugins from scratch is a bit more involved than I expected.
-I'm certain that if there was any documentation or tutorials on CLAP, I'd have had a bit more fun with this post.
-The next post in this series will be focused on creating our own simple synth with ImGui, and the following on creating a sampler.
+Creating audio plugins from scratch is a bit more involved than I expected...
+I was hoping for more in the way of documentation.
+The next post in this series will be focused on creating our own arpeggiator, and the following on creating a sampler.